-We are now branching out into the Oklahoma, Nebraska, Colorado, and Kansas City areas for shows this year while still supporting both of our local circuits, KDEA and KHJA.
+We are now branching out into the Oklahoma, Nebraska, Colorado, and Kansas City areas for shows while still supporting both of our local circuits, KDEA and KHJA.
 A busy show season here we come!

 A Brief Look at the Trainer...

 Liz has been riding horses since she was five years old.
 Her showing career started in the 4-H arena where she competed in both English and Western disciplines.
 At fourteen, Liz found her passion for the jumping world.
 Until 2010, Liz was a member of the United States Pony Club, learning safety and the basics of teaching.
 As a rider, she has earned two Grand Champion awards and two Reserve Champion awards within the Kansas Hunter Jumper Association from 2008- 2010.
 Soon after, she decided to take a break from competition to better focus on her teaching and training of young riders and horses.
 Specializing in the training of young horses, Liz has turned backyard ponies into champion jumpers and given off the track Thoroughbreds new careers.
 With experience in the hunter/jumper, eventing, dressage, and beginning western disciplines, Liz is versatile as an instructor and a trainer.
 She has trained with USEF Dressage judge, Bonnie Griest, former show jumping rider, Geoffrey Griest, hunter/jumper Catie Noles, and A circuit trainer Mary Ann Funk of Ashwood Farm.
 During her time doing her own teaching, Liz often takes riders to show on the local hunter/jumper and A rated circuits, teaching understanding of the horse, determination in the saddle, and safety in a rider’s position.